 Since the neighbors trees began shading my veggie garden all those years ago, I’ve been doing a lot of experimenting with vegetables that grow in shade.
 It’s been fun, and I’ve have found tons of shade vegetable plants that grow very well in my garden.

 I’ve broken down my list into the three different categories: shade vegetables, part shade vegetables, and part sun vegetables.
 This will make it super easy for you to decide which vegetables to plant in the different areas of your garden.

 There are plenty of vegetables that will grow well without much sunlight.
 All of the shade growing vegetables on this list will grow just fine with only 2-3 hours of sunlight per day.
 In fact, many of these will suffer if they get too much sun.

 - Mustard greens

-A partial sun garden gets 4-6 hours of sunlight per day.
-Though these are all vegetables that grow in the shade, a few of the plants on this list (like cucumbers, squash, pole beans and cherry tomatoes) will produce less food in a shady garden than they would if grown in full sun.
-So keep that in mind when choosing from this list of part-sun vegetables.
+A partial sun vegetable garden gets 4-6 hours of sunlight per day.
+Though these are all vegetables that grow in the shade, some will produce less food than they would in full sun.

-I’ve been growing cucumbers, beans, cherry tomatoes and squash in my partial sun garden for years, and they’ve always grown very well there.
-I would probably get more food if I grew them in a sunnier spot, but I always end up with more than I can use, and have plenty left over for canning and pickling every year.
+I’ve been growing these shade tolerant vegetables in my partial sun garden for years, and they’ve always grown very well there.
+I would probably get more food if I grew them in a sunnier spot, but I always end up with more than I can use.

-On the other hand, the cool season shade garden vegetables on this list (like peas, Brussels sprouts, cauliflower, broccoli and radicchio) will benefit from some protection from the hot sun, especially if you live in a place where it gets very hot in the summer.
+On the other hand, the cool season shade garden vegetables on this list will benefit from some protection from the hot sun.
+Especially if you live in a place where it gets very hot in the summer.